micropython-IMU/micropython-bmp180/README.md

 Generator refreshing the measurements.
 Does not need to be called manually.

 ``temperature``
-Temperature in degree C.
+Nonblocking read of temperature in degree C.

 ``pressure``
-Pressure in mbar.
+Nonblocking read of pressure in Pascal (divide result by 100 for millibar/hP).

+``blocking_read()``
+Trigger a read and wait until data is available.

 ``altitude``
 Altitude in m.